 Stale ladyfingers should be used instead of fresh ones.
 This is because the fresh ones tend to become soggy when they absorb the liquids in the tiramisu.

-Although not recommended as it changes the texture and flavor- you can.
-While there are no 1-to-1 substitutions that give the precise taste and texture to your tiramisu that mascarpone does, you can substitute whipped heavy cream, cream cheese or a combination of the two.
+I personally do not recommend it as it changes the texture and flavor, but you can.
+While there are no 1-to-1 substitutions that give the precise taste and texture to your tiramisu that mascarpone does, you can substitute sweetened whipped heavy cream, cream cheese, or a combination of the cream cheese and whipped cream.

 - 5 eggs (separate yolks and whites in two bowls)

 - 5 tablespoons of white sugar